 Burns

-Burns are also a common injury from fires and can range in severity from mild to severe.
+Burns are also a common injury from fires and can range from mild to severe.
 Burns can result from:

-Symptoms of a burn include red skin that may appear dry or moist, blisters on the skin, pain, swelling of the area around the burn, and a change in the color of the skin.
+Symptoms of a burn include red skin that may appear dry or moist, blisters on the skin, pain, swelling of the area around the burn, and a change in skin color.

 Symptoms of a severe or full-thickness burn can include white and charred skin, blistering and peeling after one to three days, weeping (drainage) from open wounds, numbness, and lack of pain sensation.